sarahstandish/arabic-dictation-app-front-end/notes.md

 - Watch out for string comparisons where the strings look visually the same but the code points are not the same; normalization handles this (but I'm not sure it has been relevant in Arabic so far).
   - `myString.normalize('form')` normalizes a string in accordance with the form chosen: NFC, NFD, NFKC, or NFKD; default is NFC if not passed a parameter.
 When comparing, it may make more sense to
 - Some potentially useful methods:
-  - `stringName.codePointAt(index)` // get the code point of a character, unicode aware
+  - `stringName.codePointAt(index)` // get the code point of a character, unicode aware -- will get the full code point even if dealing with surrogate pairs
   - `numberVar.toString(16)` // convert to string in hex
   - `String.fromCodePoint(number)` // convert a code point to a character
+  - `stringName.charCodeAt(index)` // get the code point of the character
   - Accessing string items by index / slicing is not necessarily unicode-aware, so there could be problems with accessing characters and their diacritics separately.
 The methods indexOf() and slice() are also not unicode-aware.
 (Since Arabic has no astral plane characters I don't think this will be a problem.)
+- "Only operations that are explicitly specified to be language or locale sensitive produce language-sensitive results." https://262.ecma-international.org/6.0/#sec-ecmascript-language-types-string-type I'm not sure what this means! :/
+- Specify the encoding with one of three options, not sure what the difference is:
+  - `Content-Type: application/javascript; charset=utf-8`
+  - `<script src="./app.js" charset="utf-8">`
+  - `<meta charset="utf-8" />`
+- For strings, iterability is based on code points

 # Questions
+- If the default JS encoding is UTF-16, will that cause problems when translating to Python?
+Or since my data is only speaking via the API, will it matter?
+How could UTF-16 code points be transmitted via URL when there is no chance to transmit a byte-order mark?

 # Sources and resources:
 https://www.reedbeta.com/blog/programmers-intro-to-unicode/ (2017)